Home » CBSE » Class 11 » NCERT Solutions for Class 11 Biology Chapter 19 – Excretory Products and their Elimination

 Micturition is the process by which the urine from the urinary bladder is excreted.
 As the urine accumulates, the muscular walls of the bladder expand.
 The walls stimulate the sensory nerves in the bladder, setting up a reflex action.
 This reflex stimulates the urge to pass out urine.
 To discharge urine, the urethral sphincter relaxes and the smooth muscles of the bladder contract.
 This forces the urine out from the bladder.
 An adult human excretes about 1 – 1.5 litres of urine per day.

-Related: NCERT Solutions for Class 11 Physics Chapter 5 - Laws of Motion
+Related: NCERT Solutions for Class 11 Physics Chapter 11 - Thermal Properties of Matter

 Question 7: